 Our Sales and our Service team are available 7 days a week at 1-800-880-8886.

 The 2016 Hawaii Bowl features the Hawaii Warriors vs. Middle Tennessee Blue Raiders.
-The Hawaii Bowl takes place on December 24, 2016 at Aloha Stadium in Honolulu, HI.
-Kickoff time is 3:00pm.
+The Hawaii Bowl takes place on December 24, 2016, at Aloha Stadium in Honolulu, HI.
+Kickoff time is 3:00 pm.
+The Warriors finished the 2016 college football season with 10-regular season wins and a spot in their first bowl game since 2010.
+The Christmas Eve matchup will be one to watch as the Rainbow Warriors play against Middle Tennessee, one of the best passing offenses in the Conference USA.

 Hawai'i Bowl at Aloha Stadium Address: 99-500 Salt Lake Blvd, Aiea, Hawai'i, 96701